forestgrape/coronavirus/index.md

 # Thoughts and Ideas about Betacoronaviruses and Covid-19

 ## Note
-* If the page is not shown correctly or either GitHub Preview or Markdown is prefered, read on https://github.com/forestgrape/coronavirus/blob/master/index.md
+* If the page is not shown correctly or either GitHub Preview or Markdown is preferred, read on https://github.com/forestgrape/coronavirus/blob/master/index.md
 * This is work in progress, so mistakes of any form are likely.
 * The page started out with the proposal for the Dry Form Transmission.
 Because more content have been added since, the page will soon be split up into different topics.
 * These are <strong>hypothesis</strong> and <strong>research ideas</strong> but <strong>not</strong> double checked facts.
 They are put here as ideas to be checked and evaluated.
 Pointing out mistakes and feedback are <strong>welcome</strong>.